gazzamc/Flix/README.md

 The is a content streaming website built using `Django`, `Python`, `Javascript` and `Bootstrap`.
 The user can like, dislike and add videos to their watchlist.
 Using the `Stripe` API the user has a choice of different tiers they can subscribe to in order to view the content.
-All video source URL is fetched from youtube using the `youtube-dl` module.
+All the video URLs are fetched from youtube using the `youtube-dl` module.

 ## Table Of Contents:
 - [Demo](#demo)<br>